bbalganjjm/natural_js/docs/v2/migration.md

 npm run example
 ```

 Open `/m4/side.html` and `/m4/stack.html` for search/list/detail; open `/m7/side.html` and `/m7/stack.html` for main content, Popup, and Tabs.
-Vite transpiles these TypeScript examples to browser JavaScript. `npm run test:consumers` separately packs the library, executes a JavaScript consumer, and typechecks a TypeScript consumer; it checks installed entry points, not the complete screen flow.[^employee][^containers][^package]
+Vite transpiles these TypeScript examples to browser JavaScript. `npm run test:consumers` packs the library and checks separate installed JavaScript and TypeScript consumers.
+For a browser-served installed CVC/Form/Grid flow, use the fixed-tarball `test:packed-browser` command in [the package guide](package.md).[^employee][^containers][^package]

 # Steps